vtnerd/MaidSafe-Network-Filesystem/docs/api.md

 In the basic API, the `Future` will only throw exceptions on non-network related errors (std::bad_alloc, std::bad_promise, etc.).
 Values and network related errors are returned in a `boost::expected` object.

 ## Expected ##
 When a network operation has completed, the future will return a [`boost::expected`](https://github.com/ptal/std-expected-proposal) object.
 On network errors, the `boost::expected` object will contain a OperationError object, and on success the object will contain a BlobOperation or a ContainerOperation object depending on the operation requested.
-For convenience, the templated types `ExpectedContainerOperation<T>` and `ExpectedBlobOperation<T>` are provided, where `T` is the desired result of the operation (i.e. a std::string on a `Get` request).
+For convenience, the templated types `ExpectedContainerOperation<T>` and `ExpectedBlobOperation<T>` are provided, where `T` is the result of the operation (i.e. a std::string on a `Get` request).
 Both types assume `OperationError<T>` as the error object for the operation.

 ## OperationError ##
-In the event of a failure, retrieving the cause of the error and a Retry attempt can be done with the `OperationError<T>` interface, where `T` was the desired result of the failed operation.
+In the event of a failure, retrieving the cause of the error and a Retry attempt can be done with the `OperationError<T>` interface, where `T` was the result of the failed operation.
 The Retry attempt will return a new Future object with the exact type of the previous failed attempt.

-### Examples ###
+## Examples ##
-#### Hello World ####
+### Hello World ###
 ```c++
 bool PrintHelloWorld(const maidsafe::nfs::Container& container) {
   std::error_code error;